Harvey Architecture

 Pinned context (PinnedContext)

 PinnedContext is a free-form string managed by /context add|show|clear. add appends (newline-separated); there is always at most one [pinned context] message in History — subsequent add calls update it in-place.
-ClearHistory re-injects it automatically, so it also survives /summarize.
+ClearHistory re-injects it automatically, so it survives /summarize.

 Dynamic system prompt (ExpandDynamicSections)

 LoadHarveyMD reads HARVEY.md from the process working directory.
-ExpandDynamicSections is then called before the system message is injected, replacing these markers with live data:
+ExpandDynamicSections is called before the system message is injected, replacing these markers with live data:

 Marker Replaced with